 - Orientation and Mobility Programs – include training for safe and independent mobility including road crossing strategies and use of public transport for accessing work, study and recreation

 - Occupational Therapy Programs – incorporating scanning techniques to assist daily living activities

 - assisting the client and other relevant people to understand their vision loss

 - working with other relevant allied health professionals

 Who is eligible?

-Any person who is experiencing difficulties with adapting to their daily routines due to changes in vision may request a referral.
+Any person experiencing vision changes following a brain injury which is causing difficulties with mobility or adapting to daily routines may request a referral.

 Referrals can also come from medical professionals, family, friends or even the person themselves.

-If you are referring another person, please ensure they are aware of and approve of the referral.
+If you are referring another person, please ensure they are aware and approve the referral.